saranshbansal/learn-aws/NOTES_COMPUTE.md

 - The AMI used to launch the instance still exists.
 - The instance is not part of another ASG.
 - The instance is in the same AZs for the ASG.

+When you delete an Auto Scaling group all EC2 instances will be terminated.

+If Auto Scaling fails to launch instances in a specific AZ it will try other AZs until successful.

+All Elastic IPs and EBS volumes are detached from terminated EC2 instances and will need to be manually reattached.

+The ASG can be configured to send an Amazon SNS notification when:
+- An instance is launched.
+- An instance is terminated.
+- An instance fails to launch.
+- An instance fails to terminate.

+### Merging ASGs.

+- Can merge multiple single AZ Auto Scaling Groups into a single multi-AZ ASG.
+- Merging can only be performed by using the CLI.
+- The process is to rezone one of the groups to cover/span the other AZs for the other ASGs and then delete the other ASGs.
+- This can be performed on ASGs with or without ELBs attached to them.

+### Cooldown Period:

+- The cooldown period is a setting you can configure for your Auto Scaling group that helps to ensure that it doesn’t launch or terminate additional instances before the previous scaling activity takes effect.
+- A default cooldown period of 300 seconds is applied when you create your Auto Scaling group.
+- You can configure the cooldown period when you create the Auto Scaling group.
+- You can override the default cooldown via scaling-specific cooldown.
+- The warm-up period is the period in which a newly launched EC2 instance in an ASG that uses step scaling is not considered toward the ASG metrics.

 ## Scaling Options